infincia/TokenTools/README.md

 ###Setup

 Before you try to use anything in TokenTools, you need to ensure you have a working cryptographic token with all the right drivers and libraries installed.
-Some minor assistance to help you with that is available [here](#tokens).
+Some minor assistance to help you with that is available in the [Token Support](#token-support) section.

 Very minimal setup is required to use TokenRNG from the git repository, but you do need to install any libraries required to support your cryptographic token, and one Python library which can be installed either from your Linux package manager or from PyPi into a virtualenv.